The night the Supreme Court settled a presidential election, declaring George W. Bush the winner

 Finally, Toobin said, “Peter, if you would give me one minute it would be better.”

 In an election marked by epic chaos, the final moments were no different — and just as close.
 The decision was 5 to 4.
-Some reporters read it as favorably for Bush, then the Texas governor.
+Some reporters read it as favorably for Bush, then Texas’s governor.
 Others read it favorably for Gore.

-As Bush’s lawyers began faxing the decision to each other, Karl Rove, Bush’s chief campaign advisor, was in a McLean, Va., hotel room watching the coverage.
+As Bush’s lawyers began faxing the decision to each other, Karl Rove, Bush’s chief campaign adviser, was in a McLean, Va., hotel room watching the coverage.

 He was also in his pajamas.

-“I have NBC on, and Pete Williams and Dan Abrams are outside the Supreme Court trying to describe the opinion,” Rove told The Atlantic in an oral history of the election.
+“I have NBC on, and Pete Williams and Dan Abrams are outside the Supreme Court trying to describe the opinion,” Rove told the Atlantic in an oral history of the election.
 “As I recall, Williams had somebody feed him the opinion from the back to the front.
-So he is reading the conclusion, and it is that the Court finds that the Florida Supreme Court violates the equal-protection clause and Article II, and the election is over.”
+So he is reading the conclusion, and it is that the court finds that the Florida Supreme Court violates the equal-protection clause and Article II, and the election is over.”

 Rove called Bush, who was in bed reading when the decision came out.